kevinvinther/HabitTracker/README.md

 This is a simple project made in order to help me learn C#.

-Currently it has the following features:
+Comes with the following features:
 * Adding and removing habits
 * Adding and removing completions
-* A semi-functioning TUI
+* A functioning, but incredibly bad UX, TUI
+* 100% (as of writing) code coverage
+* Completion Streaks (max and current)
+* Importing from Habitica